alex-kalanis/kw_autoload/README.md

  * %5$s - module name
  * %6$s - the rest of path / class file name

-So in the case of buliding own paths remember to set always the latest - the path will always contains the rest of that, after that is added module name, after that project name and after that submodule vendor name.
+So in the case of building own paths remember to set always the latest - the path will always contains the rest of that, after that is added module name, after that project name and after that submodule vendor name.
 This movements are necessary to be able to determine where the heck is stable dir like ```php-src/```.
 And not everytime is on